-Every summer, Whistler Blackcomb opens for sightseeing after taking a short pause to service the gondolas and lifts that have been running hard all winter.
-As you plan for your sightseeing trip be sure to check the hours of operation page to make sure you know what’s happening on Whistler Blackcomb before you book.
+Every spring and summer, Whistler Blackcomb opens for sightseeing after taking a short pause to service the gondolas and lifts that have been running hard all winter.

 While the valley is mostly melted, the high peaks up top are still blanketed in snow.
-Early season sightseeing means the alpine hiking trails are still covered, but Whistler Blackcomb has cleared the access road to Harmony Chair, on Whistler Mountain, leaving canyons of snow for you to explore.
-Whistler Mountain opens on June 15, which includes Snow Walls that can be accessed by hiking up Pika’s Traverse Road to the top of Harmony Chair.
+Early season sightseeing means the alpine hiking trails are still covered, but Whistler Blackcomb has cleared the access road to the top of Harmony Chair, on Whistler Mountain, leaving canyons of snow for you to explore.

-This unique sightseeing experience won’t last long, so check out these tips and get up to Whistler to see the snow walls for yourself before they’re gone.
+The unique sightseeing experience of the snow walls won’t last long, so check out these tips and get up to Whistler to see the snow walls for yourself before they’re gone.

 When to Go